Exploring and machine learning structural instabilities in 2D materials: Results and discussion

 \subsection{The CBP protocol: Stability test}

 Given a material that has been relaxed in some unit cell (from hereon referred to as the primitive unit cell), the CBP protocol proceeds by evaluating the stiffness tensor of the material and the Hessian matrix of a supercell obtained by repeating the primitive cell $2\times 2$ times.
 In the current work, the stiffness tensor is calculated as a finite difference of the stress under an applied strain, while the Hessian matrix is calculated as a finite difference of the forces on all the atoms of the $2\times 2$ supercell under displacement of the atoms in one primitive unit cell (this is equivalent to calculating the phonons at the center and specific high symmetry points at boundary of the BZ of the primitive cell, see Fig. (\ref{fig:hist}).
 Next, the stiffness tensor and the Hessian matrix are diagonalised, and the eigenvalues are used to infer a structural stability.
 A negative eigenvalue of the stiffness tensor indicates an instability of the lattice (the shape of the unit cell) while a negative eigenvalue of the $2\times 2$ Hessian signals an instability of the atomic structure.
 The obvious question here, is whether it suffices to consider the Hessian of the $2\times 2$ supercell, or equivalently consider the phonons at the BZ center and boundaries.
-All phonon calculations were performed using the \texttt{asr.phonopy} recipe of the Atomic Simulation Recipes (ASR) \cite{gjerding2021asr}, which makes use of the Atomic Simulation Environment (ASE)\cite{larsen2017atomic} and PHONOPY \cite{TOGO20151}.
-The DFT calculations were performed with the GPAW\cite{Enkovaara_2010} code and the Perdew-Burke-Ernzerhof (PBE) exchange-correlation functional \cite{PhysRevLett.77.3865}.
-The BZ was sampled on a uniform $k$-point mesh of density of 6.0 \AA$^2$ and the plane wave cutoff was set to 800 eV.
-To evaluate the Hessian matrix, the small displacement method was used with a displacement size of 0.01 \AA$\,$ and forces were converged up to 10$^{\textrm{-4}}$ eV/\AA.
-To benchmark the CBP protocol, we compare to full phonon band structures.
-In these calculations, the size of the supercell is chosen such that the Hessian matrix includes interactions between pairs of atoms within a radius of at least 12 \AA.
-(This implies that the supercell must contain a sphere of radius 12 \AA).
+We can distinguish three possible outcomes when comparing the CBP protocol against full phonon calculations (see Figure (\ref{fig:outprotocol})), namely a true positive result, a true negative result, and a false positive result.
+We note that the case of a false negative is not possible, because a material that is unstable in a $2\times 2$ cell is de facto unstable.
+The false positive case occurs when a material is stable in a $2\times 2$ supercell, but unstable if allowed to distort in a larger cell.
+Our results show that such large-period distortions that do not show as distortions in a $2\times 2$ cell, are relatively rare (see Section \ref{sec:benchmark}).